lwang-astro/PeTar/README.md

 Users should provide a file that contains a list of pathes for the snapshot data files.
 Notice it is better to sort the path in the increasing order of evolution time.
 The _sort_ tool is very convenient to get the time-sorted list.
-For example, if the data files have the prefix name of 'data.' (the defaulted case), use
+For example, if the data files have the prefix name of 'data.' (default), the commander,
 ```
 ls data.[0-9]* |sort -n -k 1.6 >snap.lst
 ```
 will find all data files in the current directory, sort files by using the suffix (values after 'data.') with an increasing order and save the list to the file of _snap.lst_.
 Here '-n' indicates that the values to sort are floating-point number.
-'-k' defines the starting position of the number in the filename.
+'-k' defines which word (separated by space) and which character in the word is the starting position of the number for sorting.
-In this example, 'data.' has 5 characters and '1.6' represents the 6th chararcters in the first word (here only one word exists).
+In this example, '1.6' represents the 6th chararcters in the first word is the starting position to recognize the numbers for sorting.
+This is because only one word exists per line in the snap.lst file, and the word 'data.\*\*' has 5 characters before the number (index of the snapshot).

 The data order in Lagrangian, escapers and core data file follows the order in the snapshot path list.
 The Lagrangian and core data can be read by _LagrangianMultiple_ and _Core_ modules by using _loadtxt_(filename).
-The escaper data (single and binary) can be read by _Particle_ and _Binary_.
+The escaper data (single and binary) can be read by _SingleEscaper_ and _BinaryEscaper_.
-By the way, the _petar_ code also generates escaper data by using the energy and distance criterion (see help of _petar_).
+By the way, the _petar_ code can also remove escapers and stored the data of escapers by using the energy and distance criterion (see help of _petar_).

 #### Movie generator
 The _petar.movie_ is a covenient tool to generate a movie from the snapshot files.